-They are over 3,000 varieties of pears in the world and America produces 84 percent of them!
+There are more than 3,000 varieties of pears in the world, and America produces 84% of them.

 Most Greek yogurt has double the amount of protein as its regular counterpart.

 Coconuts originated in the areas near the Pacific and Indian Oceans.
-The Pacific coconuts likely were cultivated in Philippines, Malaysia, and Indonesia whereas the Indian ones were cultivated in Sri Lanka, the Maldives, and the Laccadives.
+The Pacific coconuts likely were cultivated in the Philippines, Malaysia, and Indonesia, whereas the Indian ones were cultivated in Sri Lanka, the Maldives, and the Laccadives.

-Chickpeas, garbanzo beans, sanagalu, Ceci beans, chana and Bengal gram are all the same thing.
-Not only do chickpeas have a ton of names, they also come in a variety of colors such as red, black, brown and pale yellow.
+Chickpeas, garbanzo beans, sanagalu, Ceci beans, chana, and Bengal gram are all the same thing.
+Not only do chickpeas have a ton of names, but they also come in a variety of colors, such as red, black, brown, and pale yellow.